taowen/vite-howto/README.md

 # Vite How-to Guide

-Provide direct modularization best practice to common web/fullstack development scenarios, applies to vue/react/... any framework
+Modularization best practice to common web/fullstack development scenarios, applies to vue/react/... any framework

 Just use vite (without plugins) and typescript, you can have a simple elegant workflow to develop and bundle for production.